 In addition to compensation, CSM provides IARs with access to financial incentives for affiliating with our firm.
 These arrangements include, but are not limited to transition assistance, bonuses, deferred compensation arrangements, enhanced pay-outs, repayable business transition or working capital loans, forgivable loans, administrative fee reimbursements, marketing services and materials, and other valuable financial incentives.
 Based on these arrangements, your IAR is incentivized to recommend that clients open and maintain accounts for advisory and/or brokerage services.
 These incentives may influence your IAR's recommendation that you transition your account(s) to the firm.
+Clients should be aware that they do not have to use the services of CSM.

-IAR as Portfolio Manager.
-When an IAR provides portfolio management services, then no other TPMM will be involved in the management of the client's account.
+IAR as Portfolio Manager: When an IAR provides portfolio management services, then no other TPMM will be involved in the management of the client's account.
 Typically, when the IAR provides portfolio management services in this capacity, they will receive higher fees compared to arrangements where an outside TPMM is responsible for the portfolio management of a client's account; therefore, an incentive exists for the IAR to recommend himself as portfolio manager compared to other sub-advisory arrangements.